cherali/headless-custom-datepicker/README.md

   ...

   const formatter = (date: string) => { // date format is 'YYYY-MM-DD'
-    // formatted date using formatDate from react-intl and splited based on '/'
+    // formatted date using formatDate from react-intl and split based on '/'
     // react-intl formatDate returns formatted date based on your locale, so all numbers are converted based on
     // your locale but the picker can't understand that (because use new Date() js function)
     // so need to spilt it based on '/' and convert that number to English number